flynnbops/flynnbops.github.io/_posts/2020-12-02-cross_gov_lean_coffee_1.markdown

 ## What did we talk about

 After some quick introductions, to break the ice we covered some topics that brought out different views and experiences.
 Some looking like good topics for follow up sessions.
-The topics helped; build some common ground, share approaches that have worked well(or not), and more than a few laughs.
+The topics helped; build some common ground, share approaches that have worked well(or not), and have a few laughs.

 Topics included:
 - exploring remote tools